akleemans/InputCapture/README.md

 * a csv with all the position of place where there was a mouse click (*clicks.csv*)
 * a transparent png file in which the movement(black color) and clicks(red color) are plotted from csv files (*path.png*)

-You may want to customize your screen size and the line color, depending on the background of your screenshot you use to make the captured data visible:

-    screen = (1366, 768)
-    line_color = 'black'

 ## Disclaimer
-This code is mostly untested and was written for quick use in the course Human-Computer-Interaction.
 It should work on Ubuntu 15.04 and 14.04, no clue if it works on Windows.
 Use at your own risk.